RetroDECK/ES-DE/USERGUIDE-DEV.md

 In worst case there could be a situation where a repository is corrupted and the theme downloader can't properly identify or handle the corruption.
 In this case you will have to rename or delete that directory.
 This could also apply to the actual themes list repository.
 The latter is named _themes-list_ so by just deleting this directory (i.e. `~/.emulationstation/themes/themes-list`) you'll reset the theme downloader to its initial state.

+Note that the exFAT filesystem can't be used as it makes the theme downloader fail.
+But using this filesystem is strongly discouraged anyway as it offers very poor disk I/O performance which makes ES-DE run really slowly.

-![alt text](images/es-de_theme_downloader.png "ES-DE Theme Downloader") _This shows the theme downloader with a number of installed themes._
+![alt text](images/es-de_theme_downloader.png "ES-DE Theme Downloader") _The theme downloader with a number of installed themes._

 ## RetroArch setup